9 Best No-Smudge Pens for Note Taking (2020 Review)

 These eco-friendly pens come in a set of 12, 16, or 20, in an attractive case that doubles as a gift box, if you want to give them to the writer in your life.
 They have black ink and a medium tip.

-Editor's Pick: Best Multi-Purpose Pen for Note Taking: Pilot Markliter Black Ballpoint Pen with Fluorescent Yellow Chisel-Tip Highlighter
+9. Best All-in-One Pen & Marker Option: Pilot Markliter Black Ballpoint Pen with Fluorescent Yellow Chisel-Tip Highlighter

 An important aspect of note taking is the need to go back over your notes and ensure that you remember specific details.
 For that reason, we love the Pilot Markliter Black Ballpoint Pen with Fluorescent Yellow Chisel-Tip Highlighter, because it combines a black ballpoint pen with an essential yellow highlighter, so you get the best of both worlds in a single pen.
 The ballpoint side has smooth, black ink with a fine point, and is identical to the classic Pilot Better Ball Point pen.
 The highlighter side has a precision chisel tip, and is identical to the Pilot Spotliter.
 The pen has a quick-dry ink, so you can highlight over your writing immediately, without smearing or discoloring.